 The first step is to know and understand how your camera meter works.
 The meter in your camera measures the light reflected off the subject and sets the exposure to make it 18% gray, or middle gray.
-If you look at the histogram, the areas of black are represented on the left and white is on the extreme right – leaving the center for middle grey.
+If you look at the histogram, the areas of black are represented on the left and white is on the extreme right – leaving the center for middle gray.
 See images below and How to Read and Use Histograms for more information.

-The camera is overexposing the black subject to try and make it grey – so to compensate use your Exposure Compensation “+/-” if using Aperture or Shutter Priority modes, or just make sure the needle goes more to the minus side if you’re shooting in Manual mode.
+The camera is overexposing the black subject to try and make it gray – so to compensate use your Exposure Compensation “+/-” if using Aperture or Shutter Priority modes, or just make sure the needle goes more to the minus side if you're shooting in Manual mode.

 Here's the corrected version for black

 To correct the image below was shot at -1.33 Exposure Compensation in Av (A) mode, to darken it.
 Think minus (-) = less, or darker.